Death of Sohrabuddin Sheikh: Timeline

-On 23–24 November 2005 Gujarati police deputy inspector general D. G. Vanzara took custody of history-sheeter Sohrabuddin Sheikh, his wife Kauser Bi, and Tulsiram Prajapati as they travelled by bus in Sangli, Maharashtra.
+On 23–24 November 2005, Gujarati police deputy inspector general D. G. Vanzara took custody of history-sheeter Sohrabuddin Sheikh, his wife Kauser (Kausar) Bi, and Tulsiram Prajapati as they travelled by bus in Sangli, Maharashtra.
 Vanzara sent Tulsiram to Ahmedabad, Gujarat, where the Rajasthan police took custody of him and took him to Udaipur, Rajasthan.

-On 26 November police shot and killed Sohrabuddin in what they would describe as a police encounter.
-On 28–29 November in a village in Ilol someone murdered and cremated Kauser Bi.
-Some accounts say that someone raped her also.
-In December Sohrabuddin's brother wrote to the Chief Justice of India claiming murder with police involvement.
+On 26 November police shot and killed Sohrabuddin in an encounter killing.
+On 28–29 November, in a village in Ilol someone murdered Kauser Bi (or Kausar Bi) and burned her body.
+Some accounts claimed she had also been raped.
+In December, Sohrabuddin's brother wrote to the Chief Justice of India claiming murder with police involvement.
 In response, the Supreme Court of India directed the Criminal Investigation Department in Gujarat to take the case from police and themselves investigate it.

-A year later on 26 December 2006 police reported that Tulsiram had escaped from police custody.
-On 28 December a police encounter led to the Tulsiram Prajapati killing between the town of Ambaji and the village of Sarhad Chapri near the border between Gujarat and Rajasthan.
+A year later, on 26 December 2006, police reported that Tulsiram had escaped from police custody.On 28 December, a police encounter led to the Tulsiram Prajapati killing between the town of Ambaji and the village of Sarhad Chapri near the border between Gujarat and Rajasthan.

-In February 2007 DIG Rajnish Rai submits a report to the CID.
-In April Rai arrests fellow IPS officers Dinesh MN, Rajkumar Pandian, and D. G. Vanzara.
+In February 2007, DIG Rajnish Rai submitted a report to the CID.
+In April, Rai arrested fellow IPS officers Dinesh MN, Rajkumar Pandian, and D. G. Vanzara.
 Weeks later Rai leaves the case investigation.

 Early in 2010 the Supreme Court transfers the investigation of the case from the police in Gujarat to the CBI office in Mumbai.
 In April 2010 CBI arrests DIG Abhay Chudasama on charges of criminal collaboration with the deceased Sohrabuddin.
 Chudasama was the 14th police officer arrested in the case.
 In July 2010 CBI chargesheeted and arrested Amit Shah, who was then Minister of State for the Government of Gujarat.